KevinEverywhere/bob-angular/README.md

 ### Distribute Code

-The next step is handled internally: through Gruntilfe, grunt selects the necessary files from app/libs and creates a directory structure child to the dist directory.
+The next step is handled internally: through Gruntfile, grunt selects the necessary files from app/libs and creates a directory structure child to the dist directory.
 The application run from app and dist/app are the same in function, but dist/app files are less than a quarter the size.